 Students placed in the M.S. program are expected to finish the M.S. program within five semesters of admission into the Ph.D. program.

 All students are required to conduct a fourth year research progress meeting with their thesis committee after passing the preliminary examination.

 In consultation with the major professor, the student chooses an examination committee of five faculty members, including at least one, but not more than two, from outside the department.
 It is anticipated that three members of the prelim exam committee (the advisor and two faculty members in the same general research area) will serve on the final oral examination committee.

 The Graduate School requires that the final oral examination for the Ph.D. must be taken within five years of passing the preliminary exam or the student will be required to take another preliminary exam.

-The CBE department expects students to complete their Ph.D. degree in within five years.
-Any student unable to defend his or her thesis in this period must petition the faculty for an extension by July 1 of the fifth year, specifying reasons for the request and length of requested extension.
+The CBE department expects students to complete their Ph.D. degree within five years.
+Any student unable to defend her or his thesis in this period must petition the faculty for an extension by July 1 of the fifth year, specifying reasons for the request and length of requested extension.

 Admitted students are offered research assistantships to support the pursuit of dissertation or degree research in chemical engineering.
 The stipend, after tuition and fees, is guaranteed for the duration of a student's graduate studies provided satisfactory progress is made toward their degree.
 Support for students receiving external funding or other program opportunities are reviewed case by case.
 Although students can be awarded M.S. degrees, there is no direct admission to the M.S. program.

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.